-The Board of Directors has ensured the Supervisory Body all those conditions of autonomy and continuity of action provided for by the legislator.
+The Board of Directors has ensured the Supervisory Body all those conditions of autonomy and continuity of action provided for by the legislator and established its remuneration.

 5.4.
 Replacement, forfeiture and removal

 Causes for forfeiture of office as a member of the Supervisory Body, which also hold for the heads of the units and/or human resources working for the Supervisory Body, are: